Alteryx Product Roadmap: key features and release of version 11.0

-Why: With the announcement of Alteryx Connect, organisations will be able to govern their estate better and quicker.
-Alteryx Connect combines the power of data cataloguing with dramatic improvements on information discovery and collaboration within the organisation.
+Why: With the announcement of Alteryx Connect, organizations will be able to govern their estate better and quicker.
+Alteryx Connect combines the power of data cataloguing with dramatic improvements on information discovery and collaboration within the organization.

 4.2 Analytic governance

 What: Beyond its commitment to self-service and data democratisation, Alteryx also values the importance of managing data access and security.